 HKO conducts dropsonde reconnaissance flights for selected tropical cyclones over the northern part of the South China Sea.
 Data are disseminated in real time to near real time in BUFR format through GTS circuit.
 Automatic data quality control algorithms are implemented to remove suspicious and erratic data from the dropsonde.

-APPENDIX 2-J

-69

-TROPICAL CYCLONE PASSAGE REPORT FORM

-TC Name (RSMC No.) 0 0